What are the best toys for 2-year-olds boys and girls? Are the best gifts for 2-year-old girls and boys even toys at all?

-Now that they’ve mastered walking, they love pulling wagons and other things behind them, and playing with the kinds of things you may already have in the house: kitchen tools, or dustpans and brooms.
+Now that they’ve mastered walking, they love pulling wagons and other things behind them, and playing with the kinds of toddler toys you may already have in the house: kitchen tools, or dustpans and brooms.

 “I always encourage families to buy everyday materials,” says Marie Conti, the head of the The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.

-And as they learn to speak in full sentences, 2-year-olds are also figuring out how to interact and engage in the beginnings of pretend play.
+And as they learn to speak in full sentences, 2-year-old boys girls are also figuring out how to interact and engage in the beginnings of pretend play.

 “Two-year-olds are entering pretend play and figuring out who they are.
 Kitchen items, cars, trucks, baby dolls, allow them to pretend, to be in the adult-world in their play,” says Tovah Klein, director of the Barnard College Center for Toddler Development and author of “How Toddlers Thrive.”